christianacca/web-api-starter/docs/decisions/0002-remain-on-y1-consumption-plan-rather-than-flex.md

 ## Links

+- Scale-out burst-test evidence (baseline + 2 after-rounds, KQL queries + results): [`docs/decisions/evidence/0002-y1-vs-flex-scale-out-tests/README.md`](./evidence/0002-y1-vs-flex-scale-out-tests/README.md)
 - DSG decision with full measured cost analysis: `data-services-gateway` → `docs/decisions/0004-remain-on-y1-consumption-plan-rather-than-flex.md`
 - Storage considerations for Azure Functions — "Create an app without Azure Files": <https://learn.microsoft.com/en-us/azure/azure-functions/storage-considerations>
-- Azure Functions Flex Consumption plan (instance sizes, billing, Linux-only, no in-place migration): <https://learn.microsoft.com/en-us/azure/azure-functions/flex-consumption-plan>
+- Azure Functions Flex Consumption plan (instance sizes, billing, Linux-only, no in-place migration, one app per plan): <https://learn.microsoft.com/en-us/azure/azure-functions/flex-consumption-plan>
 - Azure Functions pricing: <https://azure.microsoft.com/en-us/pricing/details/functions/>

 [^scaleout]: The precise internal mechanism is **not published by Microsoft**.
 What Microsoft documents is the observable behaviour — that running a Windows Consumption app _without_ an Azure Files content share means _“scaling could be limited”_.
 The statement that dynamic scale-out is “optimised around” the content share is our **interpretation** of that guidance (the share backs the app's content/deployment state that the scale controller relies on when adding instances), not a documented Microsoft internal.
 Treat it as a well-supported inference, not an official mechanism, and rely on the quoted “scaling could be limited” wording as the authoritative claim.